elixir-europe/rdmkit/pages/data_life_cycle.md

 <img class="section-image ms-4 mb-4" src="{{ '/assets/img/cycle_alt.svg' | relative_url }}" alt="section logo" >

-## What is in “Data life cycle”?

-In “Data life cycle” section, information is organised according to the stages of the research data life cycle .
-Here, you will find:
+In this section, information is organised according to the stages of the research data life cycle.
+You will find:

-- General description and introduction of the data life cycle stage.
+- A general description and introduction of each  stage.
-- List of  the main considerations that need to be taken into account during that stage.
+- A list of the main considerations that need to be taken into account during each stage.
-- Links to training related to the life cycle stage.
+- Links to training materials related to each stage.
 - Links to related data management tasks that can be performed at each stage.
+- Links to a Data Stewardship Wizard for your DMP and to step-by-step instructions to make your data FAIR.

 <div class="main_rdm mt-5 d-flex justify-content-center">
     <svg version="1.1" id="data-life-cycle-index" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px"